2/3 Of 18

 Dealing with Improper Fractions

 An improper fraction is a fraction where the numerator is larger than or equal to the denominator.
-For instance, 7/3 is an improper fraction.
+To give you an idea, 7/3 is an improper fraction.
 To find 7/3 of 18, we can again use direct calculation or break it down:

 Method 1 (Direct Calculation):